Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Agent

 \subsection{BEV generation with CGANs}

-The Conditional GAN module, used to transform the images from the frontal cameras into a top-down view representation, has two different networks named Discriminator and Generator, whose architectures can be seen in Fig.~\ref{fig:gan}.
-In this figure, all layers from both networks are presented, and the \textit{common} layers in the orange color refer to layers that exist in both networks' architectures, even though they do not share weights (parameters).
+The Conditional GAN module, used to transform the images from the frontal cameras into a top-down view representation, has two different networks named Discriminator and Generator, whose architectures can be seen in \diffa{Appendix \ref{apndx:gan_arch}}.